 Strong emotions can lead to aggressive behavior.
 An already anxious dog probably won’t react well to excitement or dangerous situations.
 Again, impulse control gets out of hand, and dogs fail to control themselves.

 Aside from not being able to control their reactions, dogs with impulse control issues also have a hard time stopping their abnormal behavior.
 These dogs react badly to a particular stimulus.
-However, their response provides them an outlet for stress and anxiety.
+However, their response provides them with an outlet for stress and anxiety.
 It makes them feel good.
 Basically, it’s blowing off steam.
 We all do it because aggression is a rewarding behavior.
 We feel better after an aggressive outburst because we’ve let go of a significant amount of energy.
 And so do our dogs.

 But unlike us, the dog doesn’t realize that it has to find a different way to vent.
 That causes repetitive impulse control aggression in dogs.
 In other words, the dog will always react to a specific stimulus in the same way.
 We can punish the dog in an attempt to stop the negative behavior.
 However, that isn’t enough.
 To deal with impulse control aggression in dogs, we have to teach our best friends to substitute their behavior with a more suitable one.
 We have to change the way it always reacts to that specific stimulus, not just stop the action when it’s already happening.